owlbarn/tutorial/book/maths/README.md

 ### Other Math Functions

-There are some other function that may not be very common in traditional math.
+There are some other functions that may not be very commonly used in traditional mathematics.
-Functions such as `sigmoid` and `relu` are frequently used in Deep Learning as the activation functions in a neural network.
+Functions such as `sigmoid` and `relu` are frequently used in the Deep Learning as the activation functions in a neural network.
 The activation functions are crucial to the neural network regarding various aspects, including output result, accuracy, convergence speed, etc.
+We will talk about them in detail in the Neural Network chapter later in this book.

 - `sigmoid x`: $1 / (1 + \exp(-x))$
 - `signum x`: returns the sign of `x`: -1, 0, or 1
-- `softsign x`: smoothed `sign` function
+- `softsign x`: smooths `sign` function
 - `relu x`: $\max(0, x)$

 ## Special Functions